santashifinn/artouch-fe/README.md

 ![A website with the header ARTouch, a user icon and a login form with fields for username and password](readme/readme-login.png)

-To log in you need to enter a valid username and password.
+To **log in** you need to enter a **valid username and password**.
 After successfully logging in, you will be redirected to your Userpage.

 ### Userpage

 ![A website with the header ARTouch, a user icon, greeting text reading "Hello Amber!
 You have 14 saved works across 2 collections.", a list of collections ("Favourites" and "Swan Heaven"), and the 3 works saves in the collection Swan Heaven: "The Threatened Swan by Jan Asselijn", "The Square Book of Animals: The Beautiful Swan by William Nicholson" and "Fox and Swan Creamer"](readme/readme-userpage.png)

-When logged in, you can view your userpage and see the total number of works you have saved and how many collections you have.
+When logged in, you can view your userpage and see the **total number of works** you have saved and **how many collections** you have.

-You will see a list of your collections and can click on them to switch between them.
+You will see a **list of your collections** and can click on them to switch between them.

-If you wish, you can delete a collection by clicking on the ✘ in the top right corner of the collection name and confirming your choice in the alert box.
+If you wish, you can **delete** a collection by clicking on the **✘** in the top right corner of the collection name and confirming your choice in the alert box.

+NB.
+The **"Favourites"** collection itself cannot be deleted as it is the default collection for all users, but you can still add or remove works from it as you choose.

 ## Tech used

-This project was written in JavaScript, HTML and CSS and used:
+This project was written in **JavaScript**, **HTML** and **CSS** and used:

 ### Frontend: